idvorkin/idvorkin.github.io/_d/time_off.md

 - **Don't catasrophize** - On the flight down realized I didn't bring the credit card on which I booked the car, and need to use for insurance.
 Thought would need it to checkout car.
 Freaked out a bit, got there - turns out it was totally fine.
 Also though I'd lost my popcorn popper, and balloon pump, and laptop - I didn't.
 Also thought my forced check bags would be lost forever.
 It wasn't, it was right there.
 And as a result of waiting for it, I ended up meeting a really cool person.
 - **Stop panicking and think** - Turns out my friend was flying into Toronto, so got him to bring my sunglasses.
 - **Don't fret micro optimizations** - From Belleville to Hamilon, I spent lots of time trying to figure out what time I'd arrive, what order of gym/work/sister/lunch I'd tackle, trying to micro optimize, spent lots of cycles.
 Turned out, didn't matter at all.
+- **Remember The [Sublime states](/siy)** - Loving Kindness; Compassion; Altruistic Joy; Equanimity

 ### Travel Tips

+- Booking flights
+    - More leg room is usually worth paying for
+    - Don't get seats in front of emergency exit
+- Rental car
+  - Just get it if you need lots of travel
+  - Get Insurance on your credit card
+  - Take 10 minutes to learn how to use the rental car (wipers, door locks, cruise control, fuel)
 - Pack the afternoon before so you don't have a rush in the morning
-- Hanging at the airport early is totally fine - don't worry it's better then being there late.
 - Make a leave list (Notion)
   - Pack my chargers
   - Put Masks in Bag
   - Make sure batteries are fully charged before leaving
   - Leave for the airport 3 hours early (have lots of slack)
-- Rental car
-  - Just get it if you need lots of travel
-  - Get Insurance on your credit card
-  - Take 10 minutes to learn how to use the rental car (wipers, door locks, cruise control, fuel)
-- Take time to think through daily routines, and when you'll do them
-  - Ad hoc doesn't work
-- Re pack day bag
-  - Don't haul around stuff you won't use it
-- Have a good packing of keys wallet so don't worry about losing (Fanny pack)
 - Luggage:
   - Bags on carry on clip together
   - Bring luggage compression straps.
+    - **I have an extra pocket in my suitcase**
+  - Lost my popcorn popper and my baloon pump and my laptop.
+Turns out in the extra pocket, I forgot.
 - Airport
+  - Hanging at the airport early is totally fine - don't worry it's better then being there late.
   - Bring power bars
   - Don't drink too much
   - Get Nexus/Frequent Traveller card (well worth the 100 bucks)
   - Carry a bag with bands and foam roller
+  - Get out your balloon inflator and make balloons for kids
+- Take time to think through daily routines, and when you'll do them
+  - Ad hoc doesn't work
+- Re pack day bag
+  - Don't haul around stuff you won't use it
+- Have a good packing of keys wallet so don't worry about losing (Fanny pack)
 - Force Captive Portal to appear - <http://captive.apple.com/hotspot-detect.html>
-- **I have an extra pocket in my suitcase**
-  - Lost my popcorn popper and my baloon pump and my laptop.
-Turns out in the extra pocket, I forgot.

 ### Other learnings